raghavshrestha/portfolio/README.md

 ## Experience
 ### Westpac – Infosys &nbsp;  &nbsp;  &nbsp;  Nov 2021 - Current
 ### Associate Consultant
- <br>• Developed and Administered Power BI Dashboard along with Service Now SQL Server to facilitate Senior Management generating reports with weekly and monthly governance KPI, ticket handling, and response group-wise as well as individual.<br>
+    • Developed and Administered Power BI Dashboard along with Service Now SQL Server to facilitate Senior Management generating reports with weekly and monthly governance KPI, ticket handling, and response group-wise as well as individual.<br>
     • Continuous improvements and development and generating reports to facilitate Stakeholders and Users to make informed decision-making.<br>
     • Adapted into Agile environment for Minor Enhancement projects for given applications by improving existing as well as adding new functionality as required by Business Stakeholders and Users, using lotus notes.<br>
     • Maintain a high degree of user service for all support queries in assigned groups and adhere to all SLAs.<br>